-4.1.
-Curriculum Change and Innovation: Concept, difference between curriculum change and curriculum innovation
+- 4.1.
+Curriculum Change and Innovation: Concept, difference between curriculum change and curriculum innovation - 4.2.

-- 4.2.
 Roger's Theory of Curriculum change and innovation - 4.3.
-Shon's and Havlock's Model of dissemination
+Schon and Haylock's Model of dissemination

-- Analysis of State level curriculum of elementary education - Analysis curriculum of Central Board of Secondary Education for elementary classes - Critical analysis of the existing syllabi of any Class upto Class VIII that has been recommended by the Jammu and Kashmir Government - Seminar on Centralised and decentralized curriculum design - Seminar on Kerr's Model of Curriculum design - Any other approved activity of relevance
+- Analysis of State level curriculum of elementary education - Analysis of curriculum of Central Board of Secondary Education for elementary classes - Critical analysis of the existing syllabi of any Class upto Class VIII that has been recommended by the Jammu and Kashmir Government - Presentation of a seminar on Centralised and decentralized curriculum design - Presentation of a seminar on Kerr's Model of Curriculum design - Any other approved activity of relevance